 All full proposals will receive an independent, objective review in accordance with the criteria specified above in Section V.A. of this notice.
 Such review will be conducted by the JHT Steering Committee, and/or other designated reviewers, consisting of at least three experts (which can be federal and/or non-federal).
 Each member of the independent review panel will individually evaluate and score the proposals.
 The Steering Committee members' scores will be used to produce a rank ordering of the projects by overall mean total scores, after normalizing by individual reviewer's mean total scores.
-The reviewers will provide their scores and any comments to the JHT Director and TPC/NHC Director.
-The reviewers may include in their comments a recommendation of "Do not fund" based on their overall assessment of the proposal when the review criteria, other proposals, and USWRP/JHT objectives are considered.
+The reviewers will provide their scores and any comments to the JHT Director .
+The reviewers may include in their comments a recommendation of "Do not fund" along with the reason(s) for that conclusion based on their overall assessment of the proposal when the review criteria, other proposals, and JHT objectives are considered.